nkamatam/Exams/CDA/AWS CDA - Other AWS Services.md

 * Each batch of instances is taken out of servi ce while the deployment takes place
 * Your environment capacity will be reduces by the number of instances in a batch while the deployment takes place
 * Not ideal for performance sensitive applications
-* If the update fails, you need to perform an additional rolling u
+* If the update fails, you need to perform an additional rolling update to roll back the changes

-#### Rolling with Additional Batch
+#### Rolling with Additional Batch Policy
+* Launches an additional batch of instances
+* Deploys the new version in batches
+* Maintains
 #### All at once deployment policy